beaufortfrancois/templates/README.md

 But at the moment this is currently under heavy weekend development.
 Which is to say a constant trickle of code as I need it.

-Soon: comments, tidier syntax, less whitespacey output, and moving the Java and JavaScript/CoffeeScript implementations and tests into this repository!
+Soon: better fault tolerance all round, comments, tidier syntax, less whitespacey output, and moving the Java and JavaScript/CoffeeScript implementations and tests into this repository!
 And maybe some kind of online playground at some point.